 Circle as a Locus: It follows that the locus of a point in a plane at a given distance from a fixed point is a circle.

-Radius: A straight line from the center to the circle is called a radius.
+Radius: A straight line from the centre to the circle’s circumference is called a radius.

 Equal Radii: It follows that all radii of the same circle or of equal circles are equal, and that all circles of equal radii are equal.

-Central Angle: If the vertex of an angle is at the center of a circle and the sides are radii of the circle, the angle is called a central angle.
-An angle is said to intercept any arc cut cff by its sides, and the arc is said to subtend the angle.
+Central Angle: If the vertex of an angle is at the centre of a circle and the sides are radii of the circle, the angle is called a central angle.
+An angle is said to intercept any arc cut off by its sides, and the arc is said to subtend the angle.

 Circular Arc Theorems